 - How Much Will I Earn?

-myRA accounts are designed for people who don’t have access to 401(k) plans or other employer retirement plans.
+myRA accounts are designed for people who don’t have access to 401(k) plans or other employer-sponsored retirement plans.
 But anyone who meets the income criteria can open one.
-Individuals who earn less than $131,000 a year or couples who earn below $193,000 a year are eligible.
+For 2017, individuals who earn less than $133,000 a year or couples who earn below $196,000 a year are eligible.

 myRA accounts are technically Roth IRAs, so they fall under the same rules.
 If you’re under 50 you can deposit up to $5,500 a year.
 If you are 50 or older by the end of the year, you can deposit up to $6,500.
-Those are the total combined contribution limits for all your IRA accounts, including Traditional IRAs and Roth IRAs.
+Those are the total combined annual contribution limits for all your IRA accounts, including any Traditional IRAs and Roth IRAs you may also hold.
 Once the account grows to $15,000, you must move your money to a private-sector retirement account like a Roth IRA.

 To sign up, you go to myRA.gov.
-You’ll need a Social Security number and either a driver’s license or a state or military identification number.
+You’ll need a Social Security number and either a driver’s license or a state or military identification number or U.S. passport.
 You’ll also need to decide your beneficiary.
 Who will get the money in your account if you die?

 You can also direct your federal tax refund to be deposited in your myRA account by checking a box on your tax return.

-As with a Roth IRA account, investment gains and withdrawals are tax-free.
+As with a Roth IRA account, investment gains and withdrawals are tax-free [this is not true of withdrawals from a Traditional IRA or 401(k)].
 Most experts say Roth IRAs are good for younger savers, who are likely to be in a lower income tax bracket now and will benefit from the tax-free withdrawals later, when they are in a higher bracket.

 You can withdraw any of the money you have contributed to a myRA without paying taxes or a penalty.
-But if you withdraw any of the interest you’ve earned, you owe taxes on that interest.
-Interest or earnings withdrawn before the account owner reaches age 59 ½ are subject to income taxes and a 10% early withdrawal penalty.
+But if you withdraw any of the interest that money has earned, you owe taxes on that interest.
+Interest or earnings withdrawn before the account owner reaches age 59½ are subject to income taxes and a 10 percent early withdrawal penalty.